-On the whole, your SAT score in the writing is measured by the organized layout of your essay--with spelling, grammar, and punctuation intact, accurate knowledge of the essay topic in question, and overall flow of language.
+On the whole, your SAT score in the writing portion is measured by the organized layout of your essay--with spelling, grammar, and punctuation intact, accurate knowledge of the essay topic in question shining through, ultimately bearing an overall smooth flow of language.

 There are many tricks of the trade to help you achieve the task of writing words out in full, one letter at a time, to complete and utter perfection.
 English is a tricky language, with letters sounding and looking different than they should on paper in terms of their placement in various words.
-By practicing with parts of speech that have similar sounds and spellings, but completely opposite definitions (I.e. "there, their, they're"), the tool of transforming spelling words into vocabulary words through using them in self-penned sentences helps to further one's own language ability.
+By practicing with parts of speech that have similar sounds and spellings, but completely opposite definitions (i.e. "there, their, they're"), the tool of transforming spelling words into vocabulary words by using them in self-penned sentences helps to further one's own ability with language.

-I can help students complete anything from short-response reading comprehension questions to lengthy term papers and research projects of sorts.
-Creating bibliographies, a table of contents, footnotes (a favorite) are all within my range.
-When it comes to conjuring up general ideas for papers and project, I encourage students to choose topics they are interested in learning more about (unless assigned by their teacher).
-Then head on over to the local public library; the internet can only provide so much in one sitting.
+I can help students complete anything from short-response reading comprehension questions to lengthy term papers and research projects of any kind.
+Creating bibliographies, a table of contents, footnotes (a favorite literary component of mine) are all within my range.
+When it comes to conjuring up general ideas for papers and projects, I encourage students to choose topics they are interested in learning more about (unless assigned otherwise by their teacher).
+Then head on over to the local public library and check out its extensive, fascinating catalogue of literacy; the internet can only provide so much in one sitting.

-I also specialize in helping students put their new found knowledge of language arts vocabulary terms (nouns, verbs, adjectives, adverbs, conjunctions, prepositions, etc.) to great use by offering examples of each when appropriate, in an effort to help their writing flow from one point to the next.
+I also specialize in helping students put their newfound knowledge of language arts' vocabulary terms and parts of speech (nouns, verbs, adjectives, adverbs, conjunctions, prepositions, etc.) to great use by offering examples of each when and where appropriate, in an effort to help their writing flow from one point to the next.
 For poetry and fiction, I emphasize the beauty of creating similes and metaphors to help the language and setting come alive.
-Furthermore, I help students push the envelope by digging deep into their minds to make constant connections between their overall knowledge of a given topic or character figure, in an effort to further their descriptions thereof.
+Furthermore, I help students push the envelope by digging deeper into their minds to make constant connections between their overall knowledge of a given topic or character figure, in an effort to further their descriptions thereof.